 If you think you are eligible for one of these conditions, North Carolina courts will only approve your request if you can prove your grounds.
-You will have to file papers with the court and get a District Court Judge enter an Order annulling the marriage.
+You will have to file papers with the court and get a District Court Judge to enter an Order annulling the marriage.

-Speak with a Raleigh Divorce Attorney
+Consult with a Raleigh Divorce Attorney

 Our Raleigh legal team is available to help with your case.
 If you are considering an annulment, our divorce lawyers can assist you during the process and help you determine if this is the best course of action for you.
 Contact our Raleigh Family Lawyers today at (919) 301-8843 or complete the form below.